jno6809/jc_reborn/README.md

 > ./jc_reborn window

+## How to run on the browser

+Emscripten installation details can be found here: https://emscripten.org/docs/getting_started/downloads.html

+> EMSCRIPTEN=1 emmake make

+> emrun --no_browser --port 8081 .

+Then open your browser and go to `http://localhost:8081`

 By default, the engine runs full screen and plays the life of Johnny on his island, as the original did.

 But, if you're curious about how the engine works, you may type `jc_reborn help` and see the different options available.
 Feel free to try them and explore the inner workings of Screen Antics !